randomscript7/undertaker/README.md

 A multi-script networking tool written by randomscript7
 --------------------------------------------------------------

+_**undertaker.sh is actively under development.
+More changes to both the initial networking script and modules are underway.
+More modules are also being actively created.
+If you have one of your own that fits the project, you can contact us to integrate your module directly into the project files.
+This process will simplify over time as the project matures.
+Greater repository changes are certain over time.**_

 DESCRIPTION: undertaker.sh is a simple, lightweight bash script that centralizes control to scripts (referred to as 'modules').
 If you have a file archiving script called backup.sh and a system update script called update.sh, undertaker.sh will allow you to execute both from the same location.
 Modules can have any purpose; General, automation, pentesting, creative, etc. These purposes (referred to as classes) vary and are all included.